Wildfires at Panthera Africa – We Urgently Need Your Support

 Emergency Wildfire Appeal

-All our cats are currently receiving excellent care, and most are doing well.
-Unfortunately, some are still being treated for severe burn-related injuries.
-A few are taking a little longer to settle, which is completely understandable given the trauma and confusion they have experienced.
+All our relocated animals are currently receiving excellent care, and most are adapting well.
+A few are taking longer to settle, which is completely understandable given the significant change they have experienced, but they are all in expert hands at partner sanctuaries around South Africa.

 Panthera Africa Campaigns